Resize Image Pixels on Mac: 3 Methods

 - Set Width or Height in pixels; leave Scale proportionally checked unless you intentionally crop.

-- Choose File → Export… and pick JPEG, PNG, or keep the current format.
+- File → Export… and pick JPEG, PNG, or keep the current format.

-- Save as a new file and compare dimensions in Tools → Show Inspector.
+- Save as a new file and confirm dimensions in Tools → Show Inspector.

 Zoom on text and fine lines after resize.
 Shrinking a screenshot below its display width makes type unreadable.